jenzushsu/php-msdk-signature/README.md

 # Sample Zoom Meeting SDK PHP Signature Generator

-This is a sample php app that generates an encrypted SDK JSON Web Token (JWT) for Zoom Meeting SDK.
+This is a sample PHP code that generates an encrypted SDK JSON Web Token (JWT) for Zoom Meeting SDK.
 This helps developers to quickly generate JWT token using the [SDK App Type](https://marketplace.zoom.us/docs/guides/build/sdk-app/) credentials.

 JWT is generated based on the following core parts as stated in the [documentation](https://marketplace.zoom.us/docs/sdk/native-sdks/auth#generate-the-sdk-jwt).
 Please create an environment file to store your SDK Key and Secret.